 He also encouraged us in our stewardship.
 There was an unwritten understanding that 50% of all our giving should go to missions beyond the geographical borders of our church.
 Even when we embarked upon an education wing in the mid-seventies, our concern for lost people around the world was not forgotten.
 During these years a number of our congregation served and have continued to serve with MCC and other mission agencies.
 Our church continued to grow under his leadership.
 An associate pastor position was added, and the church doubled in membership.
 With this growth and the arrival of our third pastor, Chris Arney in 1984 we dedicated our current building to the glory of God.

 Children’s programs, choirs, pierogi fundraisers, care groups and dynamic youth groups marked our experience.
 Our youth ministry emphasized discipleship and grew to be citywide.
 We enjoyed solid leadership with Lead Pastors Arnie Neufeld and Herb Franz.

 But all was not well.
-Although the church was full we seemed to lack a common vision.
+Although the church was full, we seemed to lack a common vision.
 Some thought we should build, others thought we should plant a church.
 The youth felt separate from the church.
 Passion for God seemed to be diminishing.
 We were divided over our denominational affiliation.
 Our following of Jesus tended to be more a matter of keeping appearances and doing the “right” thing rather than a vibrant relationship with God in which we worked with him to change our world.
-So, as we entered into 2014 people began leaving.
-Saturday Night Grace (SNG) concluded (our service for contemporary worship) and the division was experienced over pastoral leadership.
-With Pastor Keith’s departure, we stopped and realized we needed to get serious about listening to God.
+So, as we entered into 2014, people began leaving.
+Saturday Night Grace (SNG) concluded (our service for contemporary worship) and division was experienced over pastoral leadership.
+After Pastor Keith’s departure, we stopped and realized we needed to get serious about listening to God.

 We are now entering an exciting time as a family, knowing God is with us, He has a plan for us, and we are here to Love God, Love Others, & Make Disciples!